 (d) Alternative production or process limits; and

-(e) Other methods approved by the Department.
+(e) Other methods approved by DEQ.

 (6) When annual reports are required, the permittee must include the emissions total for each consecutive 12 month period during the calendar year, unless otherwise specified by a permit condition.